-- iii.
-Pre-registration in PSYC 4996 (at the end of the academic year in which you applied to the Honours Program). - Notification of acceptance into the Honours Program will occur in the late Spring or early Summer.
+iii.
+Notification of acceptance into the Honours Program will occur in the late Spring or early Summer.
 This notification will include the name of your Thesis Supervisor.
 On receiving the notification, students should contact their supervisor as soon as possible.